-- Design, implement, manage and coordinate all of New Art’s education programs.
-This includes approximately 140 classes, workshops, vacation programs (teens, children, adults) each semester, and a 10-week summer program for children and teens and school vacation program
+- Design, implement, manage and coordinate all of New Art’s education programs (online and in-person.)
+This includes approximately 140 classes, workshops, vacation programs (teens, children, adults) each semester, and a 10-week summer program for children and teens and school vacation programs.

 - Work with Marketing Manager to coordinate all program related printed and electronic marketing materials.

-- Oversee internal and external exhibition program of 8+ exhibitions per year which provides students, staff, faculty and volunteers the opportunity to exhibit.
+- Oversee internal, external and online exhibition program of 8+ exhibitions per year which provides students, staff, and faculty the opportunity to exhibit.